CircleCI-Archived/stefon/README.md

 ### Version 0.5.0 (first release of stefon)
 * Almost complete rewrite, with many backward incompatible changes
 * forked to circleci/stefon
-* No longer support Rhino
+* No longer supports Rhino
 * production mode always loads from disk - there is no option to compile lazily
-* dev mode is completely in memory
+* dev mode mirrors production mode exactly
 * the timestamp thing is gone
-* Many settings removed, we're down to :asset-roots, :precompile-root, :cache-mode and :precompiles
+* Many settings removed, we're down to :asset-roots, :serving-root, :cache-mode and :precompiles
 - The pipeline is now truly a pipeline, supporting more than one transformation per file
 - Add data-uri support
 - allow options to be passed to each compiler
+- support different versions of each language
 - add image compression
 - add more compressors
 - add more languages, esp markdown